AndyLiner13/hw-docs/Reference/capturing/Type Aliases/ThirdPersonOverShoulderCameraMovementPreset.md

 # ThirdPersonOverShoulderCameraMovementPreset type

+> Warning: This API is now obsolete.
+> This module is deprecated and will be removed in a future version.

-A [CameraMovementPreset](/hw-mcp-tools/documentation/hw-docs/Reference/capturing/Type%20Aliases/CameraMovementPreset.md) option that provides a third-person over-the-shoulder camera view where the camera is positioned slightly above and behind the player avatar.
+A [CameraMovementPreset](/hw-docs/Reference/capturing/Type%20Aliases/CameraMovementPreset.md) option that provides a third-person over-the-shoulder camera view where the camera is positioned slightly above and behind the player avatar.

 ## Signature